-115 2.1 Study area and dataMaterials
+105 2.1 Study area and data

 The materials and methods of this study are summarized in a flowchart in Figure 1.
-This study mainly examines the cross-platform differences in IA slopes of sea ice types between Fig. 1.
-SAR data used in this study are mainly wide-swath RS2 and S1 data, i.e. RS2 SCWA and S1 EW data (hereafter referred to as S1data as EW is the only acquisition mode of interest) data.
-The spatial resolution of these datasets is too coarse to detect individual leads and ridges less than approximately 100 m

-- 120 wide, but is sufficient for isolating leads several-hundred-meters wide, and separating areas dominated by deformed or level ice (Murashkin et al., 2018; Johansson et al., 2017).
-RS2 FQ data is also included in the analysis to provide a reference of classification performance of higher-resolution C-band SAR are also included to investigate the use of its higher spatial resolution to delineate ice deformation features.
-The analysis of SAR data focuses on the HH and HV channels, base on which the GIA classifier is trained. - 125 Several approaches are used to provide
+This study mainly examines the crossplatform differences in IA slopes of sea ice types between RS2 SCWA and S1 EW data (hereafter referred to as S1 data as EW is the only acquisition mode of interest).
+The spatial resolution of these datasets is too coarse to detect individual leads and ridges less than approximately 100 m wide, but is sufficient for isolating leads several-hundred-meters wide, and separating areas dominated by deformed or level ice (Murashkin et al., 2018; Johansson et al., 2017).
+RS2 FQ data is also included in the analysis to provide a reference of classification performance of higher-resolution C-band SAR.